Our 2024 Georgia Legislative Priorities

 Our 2024 policy priorities at the legislature will be:

 We know that cash bail and excessive monetary obligations disproportionately impact Black, brown and poor people in the criminal legal system.
-These practices also contribute to deplorable conditions in jails and prisons, including overcrowding and violence.
+These practices only contribute to jail overcrowding.
 We will work with lawmakers to ensure that Georgia does not yet again expand cash bail.

 Last Year in Review